ChuckM/icebitsy-with-litex/04_display_two/README.md

 In this example we use two instances of the `SevenSegmentLedDisplay` module and make our BCD counter 16 bits (for four decimal digits).
 It is otherwise nearly identical to the previous example.

+There are also some shennanigans in the `Makefile` which basically create a symlink to led7segment.py from its "home" in the pmod directory.
+Versions of pmod modules in the pmod directory are the "canonical" ones and it saves on keeping copies in all of the directories up to date.